microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

  ![Create new App Service Plan](Assets/AppServiceDeployed.png)

 ### 1.5 Deploy your own apps to App Service
  Azure App Service has many options for how to deploy our code.
-These include continuous integration, that link to Visual Studio Team Services or GitHub, integrations with cloud storage providers like OneDrive and the venerable but trusty ftp mechanisms.
+These include continuous integration, that link to Visual Studio Team Services or GitHub, integrations with cloud storage providers like OneDrive and the venerable but trusty FTP mechanisms.
 If none of those suit you, you can publish right from Visual Studio.
-Below you can see how I publish using the built in Azure integrations in Visual Studio for macOS.
+Below you can see how I publish using the built-in Azure integrations in Visual Studio for macOS.
 You'll find the same is possible in Windows but the UI might be slightly different.

  ![Open the Web API Project in Visual Studio](Assets/VisualStudioMacWebApiProject.png) Navigate to **Build** > **Publish** > **Publish to Azure**